filmanddarkroom/FADU_Timer/readme.md

 ## Getting Started

+Because the App Inventor source code does not exist in a form that can be used with a repository, the whole .aia file is supplied.
+To obtain a copy (along with the rest of the files) use the [Clone or download] button to download the zip file to your PC.

 There are two branches:

 	1) master : holds the currently released version of the app as available on the google play store.

 	2) wip : holds the current work-in-progress development version.
 This version may not be stable.

 ### Prerequisites